Say It Isn't So (film): Plot

 Meanwhile, Jo becomes engaged to her ex-boyfriend Jack Mitchelson, a rich and powerful young man who secretly deals in marijuana, controls over half the town by paying off numerous politicians, and cheats on Jo with his ex-girlfriend, a local cop named Gina.
 Valdine keeps pushing Jo to marry Jack in order to become involved with Jack's wealth, although Jo still loves Gilly.
 Valdine keeps Leon secluded and tells Jo that Leon is a figment of Gilly's imagination.
 Gilly tries to hide from the authorities, and Dig frequently aids him in his escape from Jack's henchmen.

 Ultimately, Gilly is not able to stop Jo from marrying Jack, who still believes that Gilly is her brother.
 Police arrive at the marriage scene to inform the family that Gilly died in a car accident, which was actually an act of sabotage by Leon who has been arrested.
 Jo learns the truth and ends her marriage which causes Valdine to attack Leon and have a stroke.
 It's also revealed that Jack was behind Valdine and Walter being misidentified as Gilly's parents.
 But unknown to everyone, Gilly was not driving the car at the time of the accident when it was actually one of Jack's henchmen Streak.
 Gilly, who has just returned to working at the animal shelter, sees Jo and mistakenly believes that she wants to commit suicide.
 They are finally reunited on the roof of the same animal shelter that was a catalyst for their coming together.

 A few months later, Gilly and Jo are married, and Walter, Valdine, Leon, Dig, and many other people attend, with Walter on his feet and Valdine in a wheelchair after her stroke.
-Also, as a surprise wedding present, Vetter arrives and tells him that he has truly found his mother.
-In an ironic twist, Gilly's mother turns out to be Suzanne Somers, whom Gilly used to fantasize about while masturbating.
+Also, as a surprise wedding present, Vetter arrives and tells him that he has truly found his mother, who turns out to be Suzanne Somers, ironically Gilly's childhood crush.